Here at Gordano Property Services Ltd we know you will be aware of the news in the media at the impending agent fee ban to tenants.

 PRIOR TO CHECK-IN

-We require six weeks’ rent (as deposit) and one months’ rent in advance.
+We require one months’ rent (as deposit) and one months’ rent in advance.
 This must be in cleared funds – banker’s draft or cash.
 Personal cheques are only acceptable if paid in advance and cleared – normally five working days.
 Rent is paid via one bank standing order only.